kroyxt/elp-documentation/docs/documentation.md

 **Language Fundamental:** An aspect of the language that can’t be changed by any single individual or groups of individuals.

+**The Official Proposal Committee:** is a group of six people responsible for ensuring that all Draft Proposals seeking officialisation through community vote adhere to the aims and goals of the Language.

 ## History of the Encapsulated Language Project

 The project was founded by Richard Delamore (Evildea) on 18th June 2020.
 The original proposal for the language can be found [here](https://www.youtube.com/watch?v=0VCLTq6epQQ)